Reducing Malar Bags: Technique, Results, and Postoperative Course: Complete Guide

 Finally, know that reducing malar bags is not a minor procedure.
 Even though it is less extensive than a full facelift, it is still surgery.

 Complications are rare, but possible: infection, asymmetry, or bleeding.
-The key is to choose your surgeon carefully and to follow post-operative instructions scrupulously.
+The key is to choose your oculoplastic surgeon carefully and to follow post-operative instructions scrupulously.

 Indications and Ideal Candidates